Why Should I Care About Bees?

 Burns Pest Elimination Cares About Honey Bees

 Although we hold them in high regard, honey bees can produce painful stings and present serious health problems for bee allergy sufferers.
 Because they’re so essential to our agriculture and environment, we handle Phoenix and Tucson honey bees with care.
 If you need bee removal services, we’ll relocate the hive safely and humanely to a more appropriate location where the bees can thrive without causing harm.
-When bees or other insects become a nuisance, contact us or visit our website to learn more.
+When bees or other insects become a nuisance, contact us to learn more.